bcgov/design-research-guide/docs/understand-user-research.md

 You should
  - Collaborate with co-creators to brainstorm and test different approaches
- - Conduct [intercept testing](https://bcgov.github.io/user-research-guide/activities/intercept.html) with a few different concepts and observe the user’s reactions
+ - Conduct [intercept testing](https://bcgov.github.io/user-research-guide/activities/intercept.html) with a few different concepts and observe the participant’s reactions
  - Conduct preference tests to figure out the pros and cons of several concepts
  - Focus on [testing with low fidelity prototypes](https://bcgov.github.io/user-research-guide/activities/usability-testing.html) to test your hypothesis